Durability

 Safety

-• Since 2021, Xwift has in-house accredited instructors for Code 95 Competency.
-We provide our truck drivers with tailor-made training on load safety, driving and resting times, ergonomics, safety in and around the vehicle, etc.
+• Since 2021, Xwift has had in-house accredited instructors for Code 95 Competence.
+Our truck drivers receive tailor-made training on cargo security, driving and rest times, ergonomics, safety, maneuvering, blind spots, and so on.

-• When purchasing vans and trucks, the emphasis is on safety.
-Together with our suppliers and the drivers (via the CPBW) we look at the latest developments.
-In this way, our drivers can do their job in the safest possible environment.
+• Safety is a priority when purchasing vans and trucks.
+Together with our suppliers and drivers (via the CPBW), we stay updated on the latest developments, enabling our drivers to work in the safest possible environment.

-• Each Xwift truck is equipped with four cameras: a front camera, a rear camera, a camera in the cargo space and a blind-spot camera.
-In addition to the mirrors, the camera images can be consulted by the drivers so that they have a better view of the environment, both while driving and during maneuvers.
+• Each Xwift truck is equipped with four cameras: a front camera, a rear-view camera, a camera in the cargo area, and a blind spot camera.
+In addition to mirrors, drivers can consult camera images, providing them with a better view of their surroundings while driving and maneuvering.
+These images are continuously recorded and used in situations such as fuel theft, accidents, and road aggression.

 Environment

-When drivers can present good eco-drive scores and positive accident statistics they are eligible for a quarterly bonus and a mobility bonus.
-They can convert these into equipment for their truck, an e-bike, a company car, a payout, etc.
+• Drivers who can demonstrate good eco-drive scores and positive accident statistics are eligible for a quarterly bonus and mobility bonus.
+These bonuses can be converted into equipment for their truck, an e-bike, a company car, a financial reward, and so on.

-• By 2021, Xwift has installed 264 solar panels on the company premises.
-These solar panels cover an area of 550 square meters and will provide 102,000 kWh of green energy annually.
-100% of the generated power will be consumed by Xwift itself.
+• In 2021, we installed 264 solar panels on the company premises in Nazareth.
+These solar panels cover an area of 550 square meters and will generate 102,000 kWh of green energy annually.
+The generated electricity will be consumed 100% by Xwift itself.

-• Xwift's transport fleet consists of 75 percent of the Euro 6 emission standard and 25 percent of the Euro 5 emission standard.
-Xwift therefore has no vehicles in the fleet with the Euro 4 emission standard or lower.
+• Xwift's transport fleet consists of 90% Euro 6 emission standard vehicles and 10% Euro 5 emission standard vehicles.
+Xwift does not have any vehicles in the fleet that comply with the Euro 4 emission standard or lower.

 By continuing to browse our website, you agree to the use of cookies.